MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/NextReg0x69/ReadMe.txt

 starts, then it sets $69 to the new value.

-There should be these items with green rectangle "###" next to them (the green part is provided by the particular mode gfx):
+There should be these items with green rectangle "###" next to them (the green part is provided by the particular mode gfx) (HiRes modes have just text):

 Tests OK: 10/10   MachineID: 8
 rrrrrrrrrr        core:3.00.123